Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Preliminaries on stochastic integrals and stochastic differential equations

-This is our claim. \end{proof} Since the stochastic integral along a $\Delta$-semimartingale has a c\`{a}dl\`{a}g modification by \pref{Pic3.2}, we can consider the stochastic integral on a random interval. \begin{dfn} Let $S$,$T$ be stopping times with $S<T$ and $(\Delta X,X)$ a $\Delta$-semimartingale.
-For a $T^*M$-valued c\`{a}dl\`{a}g process $\phi$ above $X$,
+This is our claim. \end{proof} Since the stochastic integral along a $\Delta$-semimartingale has a \cl modification, we can consider the stochastic integral on a random interval. \begin{dfn} Let $S$,$T$ be stopping times with $S<T$ and $(\Delta X,X)$ a $\Delta$-semimartingale.
+For a $T^*M$-valued c\`{a}dl\`{a}g process $\phi$ above $X$, we define